Ernest K. Gann

 Ernest Kellogg Gann (October 13, 1910 – December 19, 1991) was an American aviator, author, sailor, and conservationist.
 He is best known for his novels and memoirs about early aviation and nautical adventures.
 Some of his more famous aviation novels include The High and the Mighty and Island in the Sky, both of which were turned into Hollywood movies starring John Wayne.
-Gann's classic memoir of early commercial aviation, Fate Is the Hunter, is still in print today and considered by many one of the greatest aviation books ever written.
+Gann's classic memoir of early commercial aviation, Fate Is the Hunter, is still in print today and considered by many as one of the greatest aviation books ever written.
 Some of Gann's nautical-themed novels include Fiddler's Green and Soldier of Fortune, which were also turned into major motion pictures.

 Early life

-Gann was born October 13, 1910 in Lincoln, Nebraska to George and Caroline Gann.
+Gann was born October 13, 1910, in Lincoln, Nebraska, to George Kellogg Gann (1884-1958) and Caroline May Kupper (1890-1945).
 George was a telephone-company executive in Lincoln, Nebraska; St. Paul, Minnesota; and Chicago, Illinois.
 Rebelling against his father's strong desire that he seek a career with the telephone business, Ernest pursued several other interests as he matured.
 He was fascinated by topics including photography, movie-making, and aviation.
 As a young man, he showed little interest in school and performed poorly.
 His parents decided that he needed discipline and that he should attend a military school.
 He was sent to the Culver Military Academy for his high school years.
 Despite many misadventures and struggles with the harsh academic environment and strict rules at Culver, he graduated at age 19 in 1930.
 He elected to pursue filmmaking, and matriculated with the Yale School of Drama.
 After two years at Yale, Gann dropped out to pursue a career on Broadway.
 His first job was assistant stage manager, and the minor messenger-boy role for Gilbert Miller's play Firebird starring Judith Anderson.
 After Firebird closed and unable to find work, Gann went home to Chicago to live with his parents.
 Gann's father stated, "You should see what is going on in the world.
 I suggest a trip around it."
-Gann spent the next year traveling and writing to a friend from Chicago, Eleanor Helen Michaud.
-After Gann returned from his travels, he and Eleanor were married on September 18, 1933 in Chicago.
+Gann spent the next year traveling and writing to a friend from Chicago, Eleanor Michaud.
+After Gann returned from his travels, he and Eleanor were married on September 18, 1933, in Chicago.